How to make your workplace accessible

 Training: Disability awareness

 There are many online training resources available to learn about disability and inclusion.
-For example, the Queensland Government's 1-hour Disability awareness course course covers:
+The Queensland Government's 50-minute course, My role: Disability inclusion champion, covers:

 There is also a 1.5 to 2-hour Introduction to disability awareness course available free online, which allows you to download a certificate of completion.